BitCANN/bitcann-contracts/README.md

 [TBD] Since the records are OP_RETURN it's not possible to remove them.
 However, it's possible to provide a way that can act as a standard for libraries to understand.
 To 'remove' a Record a new transaction with OP_RETURN(RMV + hash) of record to remove can be created.

 #### No Renewal or Expiry?
-To ensure that the domains are not lost forever, the Owner must do atleast 1 activity(Add or Remove records) using the domain in a span of 2 years.
+To ensure that the domains are not lost forever, the Owner must do at least 1 activity (Add or Remove records) using the domain in a span of 2 years.
 Once done, the cycle resets.
 So if the owner has not interacted with the domain for > 2 years then the system assumes that it's abandoned and allows for re-auction